putitsimply/christian-bible-explained/ot-minor-prophets.md

   metadata:
     visible: true
 ---
-# Minor prophets[^gl_prophet]
+# Minor prophets

 These are twelve shorter prophetic books.
-They speak to different places and times, but many return to similar themes: worship[^gl_worship], justice, faithfulness, and hope after disaster.
+Prophets[^gl_prophet] speak messages they believe come from God[^gl_god].
+These books speak to different places and times, but many return to similar themes: worship[^gl_worship], justice, faithfulness, and hope after disaster.

 “Minor” means shorter, not less meaningful.